 Kidepo Valley National Park, unvisited and remote – but not for much longer – not to be missed and more and more choose to visit the Park.

 Safaris to Kidepo Valley Park can be adjusted to include other parks such as Murchison Falls Park, Ziwa Rhino Sanctuary, Sipi Falls, Mount Elgon plus a time on the Nile in Jinja which is famous for its wild water rafting.

 Enjoy a Safari in Africa as it used to be – wildlife without the crowds in Kidepo Valley Park.

-Practical tips – advice and information that will make your safari a success in Uganda – it begins with preparation while you are at home in your country with things such as a Bradt Travel Guide which is great reading material.
-There is what to wear while on safari in Uganda, gorilla tracking and what to wear while on a savannah safari.
+Practical tips – advice and information that will make your safari a success in Uganda – it begins with preparation while you are at home in your country with things such as a Bradt Travel Guide, which is excellent reading material.
+There is what to wear while on safari in Uganda, gorilla tracking, and what to wear while on a savannah safari.

-hoes to wear, about binoculars, photo tips while gorilla tracking, the top ten things to bring on a safari, journaling, packing for a safari, safari lodging advice and more.
+What shoes to wear, about binoculars, photo tips while gorilla tracking, the top ten things to bring on a safari, journaling, packing for a safari, safari lodging advice, and more.

 More information about safari going to Uganda than you will need.
 We wrote this for our clients who often had questions, here they find answers and more.

 A safari begins with preparing at home – it is a trip of a lifetime.
 This page will help you along the way.